grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Owen, the youngest of the crew, stuck his head up through the hatch while he stood on the ladder to the control room.
 "Captain Percy, Chips wants me to tell you that all the movement of the boat has split the cracks wider.
 The flooding in the cargo hold is getting worse."

-"And our pit is black and filled with poison spikes."
+"The pit is black and filled with fucking poison spikes."
 Said Gregory.

 Owen looked at Gregory with a specific question on his face, but asked a different one.
 "Can't we surface Captain?"
 Owen asked.